 Managing the Cardiac Arrest Victim

-In the U.S. alone, approximately 326,200 people of all ages experience EMS-assessed out-of-hospital non-traumatic SCA each year, and nine out of 10 victims die, according to the Sudden Cardiac Arrest Foundation.
+In the U.S. alone, approximately 356.000 people of all ages experience EMS-assessed out-of-hospital non-traumatic SCA each year, and nine out of 10 victims die.
 Cardiac arrest scenarios require careful coordination.
-Everything must happen in sequence: Compressions must be started immediately, if they aren't already being done; the airway must be secured, either through effective bagging or an advanced airway; and monitor and drug therapy must be initiated to restart the heart.
+Everything must happen in sequence: Compressions must be started immediately, if they aren't already being done; the airway must be secured, either through effective bagging or an advanced airway; and monitoring and drug therapy must be initiated to restart the heart.

 We've all been there.
 The code may be going smoothly, but a clogged airway could be right around the corner.
 The patient may have a full stomach, and the tube may not yet be in place.
 Bagging can produce gastric distention, causing a sudden evacuation of the stomach.
 Or the patient may have a traumatic injury that continues to bleed into the oral cavity.
 Any of these scenarios can result in airway compromise if immediate suctioning is not performed.
 And the best way to prepare for such situations is through training and practice.